 What is the most common reason for hair loss?
-What is the difference between man hair loss and woman hair loss in terms of reasons?

 The most common reason is genetics.
 In addition to this, stress, hormonal imbalances, thyroid gland diseases, vitamin & iron deficiency may cause hair loss.
 Also, injuries and burnt can be the causes as well.